MY JOURNEY AND CREDENTIALS

 Wherever you are at is not the problem, the problem is accepting that your options are possible.

-There was a time in my life when I felt completed attached to how I thought my life should be.
-My bubble was small and I didn’t feel like I had options to live the life I truly desired.
+There was a time in my life when I felt completed attached to who I thought I should be.
+My bubble was small and I didn’t feel like I had options to live the life my heart desired.

 Travel abroad changed my life.
 It opened me up to a world of difference and choice, and I could see myself as more than a shy little girl with big ideas trapped in her body.

 I learned to see the world anew.
 I learned to change my perspective and became motivated by my true potential.